 Before the advent of AutoCAD and other drafting software, engineering drawings were made on sheets of large paper using drawing boards.
 Many types of equipment were required to complete a given drawing, such as drawing board, different grade pencils, erasers T-squares, set square, etc.

-The major disadvantage of paper based design was that you could not change the drawing after it was committed to paper.
+The major disadvantage of a paper-based design was that you could not change the drawing after it was committed to paper.
 This would mean that if changes were required to the design, the engineers would need to create the sketches all over again.

 For the majority of drafting’s history, it was an art form perfected by skilled designers and essential to a culture’s infrastructure.
 For quite a long time, engineering meant getting out paper and drawing out plans and designs by hand.

 The modern age of engineering drafting was ushered in back in 1963 when a man named Ivan Sutherland invented a little program called Sketchpad.
 This was the first graphically interfaced CAD program – if you can call it that – to allow users to create x-y plots.

-A significant intellectual and financial investment was made in the 1960s into CAD programs by engineers at Boeing, Ford, Citroen, MIT, and GM.
+Significant intellectual and financial investments were made in the 1960s into CAD programs by engineers at Boeing, Ford, Citroen, MIT, and GM.
 Likely evident by the companies involved, CAD emerged as a way to simplify automotive and aerospace designs.

-However, thanks to Moore’s Law and the rapid growth of electronics, CAD capabilities expanded steadily over the next half century.
+However, thanks to Moore’s Law and the rapid growth of electronics, CAD capabilities expanded steadily over the next half-century.
 Right in the middle of that growing advancement, the engineering world saw the foundation of Autodesk.
 At this time, it was the computer hardware available that was holding CAD programs back.

-Before, drafting was tedious and time consuming.
+Before, drafting was tedious and time-consuming.
 And the photos below really show it.
 Looking at them, you can almost hear the rustling paper.
 Now, architecture design, electrical and other drafters are mainly clicking their mouse and keyboard.